4sun5bu/Z8001MB/README.md

 ## z8kboot
-**Boot program and machine code monitor for Z8001** The boot program runs on ATMEGA165P after resetting, and transfers a machine code monitor on the SRAM.
+**Boot program and machine code monitor for Z8001** The boot program runs on ATMEGA165P after resetting, and transfers a machine code monitor to the SRAM.
-The machine code monitor is written in assembly language which can be assembled with GNU assembler.
+The machine code monitor is written in assembly language, GNU AS.

 ## cpm8k
 **CP/M-8000 BIOS for Z8001MB**